Control of Engagement Order 1947

 The Control of Engagement Order 1947 (SR&O 1947/2021) was an order issued by the Ministry of Labour which disallowed people to leave various industries (notably coal mining) and required all those seeking work to find employment through a labour exchange, and accept jobs as directed.
 Moreover, "employers shall not engage for employment men between the ages of 18 and 50, and women between the ages of 18 and 40, or seek to engage such persons, except through the Ministry of Labour exchanges."

 Calendar

 The order was made under the Defence (General) Regulations 1939, as having effect by virtue of the Supplies and Services (Transitional Powers) Act 1945, as extended by the Supplies and Services (Extended Purposes) Act 1947.
 This was effectively an extension of wartime powers to peacetime.

 Authority

 The order was made on 18 September, came into force on 6 October, a copy was laid before the house on 20 October 1947 and was supposed to expire on 1 January 1949.
-The period was extended to 1 January 1950 by SI 1948/2608.
+The period was extended to 1 January 1950 by the Control of Engagement (Amendment) Order 1948 (SI 1948/2608).
 It was actually withdrawn in March 1950.